 RYTHM is working with DHRRA to end statelessness and provide education for undocumented children.

 Development of Human Resources for Rural Areas (DHRRA)

 Working extensively to end statelessness in Malaysia, RYTHM and DHRRA registered and obtained minimum documentation for nearly 400 impacted children in 2021.
-The collaboration aims to get primary and secondary education for 600 undocumented children, involving 380 teachers, parent-teacher associations, and community leaders by May this year.
+By May this year, the collaboration aims to get primary and secondary education for 600 undocumented children, including training 380 teachers, parent-teacher associations, and community leaders.

 Nearly 9,800 youth and young adults have participated in a social intervention programme by RYTHM and Indonesia’s ASA Foundation.
-The effort promoting healthy behaviour and gender equality through sports-based activities also won a gold medal in the 2021 Indonesian SDGs Award (ISDA).
+Promoting healthy behaviour and gender equality through sports-based activities also won the foundation a gold medal in the 2021 Indonesian SDGs Award (ISDA).

 SDG 5: GENDER EQUALITY

 In 2018, RYTHM and India’s Mann Deshi Foundation developed a three-year programme to train 800 young rural women in Maharashtra to earn a livelihood.
 As a result, some 500 women are now part of the civil service.
 In addition, the project seeks to create a cadre of mentors to train other rural girls and young women to participate in or explore sports-related professions.

 RYTHM and Parinaama are helping women in marginalised communities improve their standard of living.